popgenmethods/ldpop/README.md

 # LDpop
 ### version 0.1.0
 LDpop is a program for computing 2-locus likelihoods under the coalescent with recombination.
-Unlike previous methods, LDpop correctly accounts for variable population size history.
+Unlike previous methods, LDpop can correctly account for variable (but piecewise-constant) population size history.

 LDpop produces lookup tables that can be used by other programs to estimate recombination maps.
 Other programs that can use the output of LDpop include:
 * [LDhat](https://github.com/auton1/LDhat)